Welcome to the Family Studies Department!

 Follow us on Instagram @familystudiesphs for photos and classroom news.

-- Weekly food labs in Food and Nutrition courses, preparing for real world childcare by experiencing the Real Care baby, field trips to the local Farmer’s Market and Guest Speakers from people working in Childcare fields are all opportunities that may be experienced in Family Studies courses.
+- Weekly food labs in Food and Nutrition courses, preparing for real world childcare by experiencing the Real Care Baby, field trips and guest speakers from people working in the field, are all opportunities that may be experienced in Family Studies courses.

 - Join our cooking and baking club which meets weekly at lunch to prepare a variety of student-selected recipes.

 Q: Can I take Family Studies courses in grade 9?

 A: We currently do not offer any courses in grade 9.
 However, our grade 10 foods course is a very popular elective course that students select while in grade 9.

 Q: What kind of food do we learn how to make in foods classes?

 A: Grade 10 foods courses are geared for those who are just learning to prepare food, as well as those who cook and bake as a hobby.
 Students will learn to prepare basic recipes for the home cook such as pasta, cookies, homemade pizza and much more!

 Grade 12 students will learn to make more complicated recipes such as pasta from scratch, soups, homemade dough and have the opportunity to select some of the recipes that they will prepare.